swiss6th/homebridge-almond/readme.md

 1. Install homebridge using: `npm install -g homebridge`
 2. Install this plugin using: `npm install -g swiss6th/homebridge-almond`
 3. Update your configuration file.
-See the sample below.
+See the samples below.

 # Configuration

-This uses the Almond+ [WebSocket API](https://wiki.securifi.com/index.php/Websockets_Documentation#Devicelist), so you need to be running at least R89 firmware.
+This plugin uses the Almond+ [WebSocket API](https://wiki.securifi.com/index.php/Websockets_Documentation#Devicelist), so you need to be running at least R89 firmware.

-Then add this to your homebridge `config.json` (updating the host and password).
+Add this to your homebridge `config.json` (updating the host and password):

  ```javascript
     "platforms": [